-Founded by writer and designer Jeff Rubin, this annual holiday is “a celebration of the lowly comma, correctly used quotation marks, and other proper uses of periods, semicolons, and the ever-mysterious ellipsis.”
+Founded by writer and designer Jeff Rubin, this National Punctuation Day is “a celebration of the lowly comma, correctly used quotation marks, and other proper uses of periods, semicolons, and the ever-mysterious ellipsis.”

-And what reverence these marks deserve!
+And what reverence these marks deserve any day of the year!
 Punctuation is a beautiful thing, yet all too often it is taken for granted.
 While letters greedily demand all of our attention for their conveyance of sound and ability to form words, punctuation is the unsung hero that gives those words clarity, rhythm and tone.
 Imagine the unanswered queries in a world without question marks, the blasé ennui that a lack of exclamation points would inspire, the scandalous dangling modifiers that might prevail in the absence of commas!
 The written word would be a far paler, much more confusing device without those dashes, dots and curves to guide us along.

-So in honor of National Punctuation Day and the wonderful signs that so selflessly serve to bring letters to life, we present these brief biographies of some of our favorites.
+So in honor of the wonderful signs that so selflessly serve to bring letters to life, we present these brief biographies of some of our favorites.

 The question mark